Marion Cotillard: Personal life

+Cotillard was a vegetarian for twelve years during her youth.
+However, she said she had to give up after falling ill because back then she had no idea about nutrition and just quit eating meat overnight and did not know she had to get protein from other sources to avoid a deficiency, which hurt her a lot physically.

-In the late 90s, Cotillard was in a relationship with French actor Julien Rassam.
+In the late 1990s, Cotillard was in a relationship with French actor Julien Rassam.
 She had a long-term relationship with French actor Stéphan Guérin-Tillié from 2000 to 2005, with whom she co-starred in the short films Quelques jours de trop (2000) and Heureuse (2001), in the 2001 TV series Les redoutables, and in the 2005 feature films Cavalcade and Edy.
 She dated French singer Sinclair from 2005 to 2007.

-Since October 2007, Cotillard has been in a relationship with French actor and director Guillaume Canet.
-They had been friends since 1997, and co-starred together for the first time years later in the 2003 film Love Me If You Dare.
-Despite common misconception, the couple are not married.
-Though since 2010 Cotillard has been spotted wearing a diamond solitaire on her left hand – a present from Canet – they are not engaged either.
-In 2014, Cotillard denied being married to Canet, instead referring to him as "my boyfriend" in interviews.
+From October 2007 to 2025, Cotillard was in a relationship with French actor and director Guillaume Canet.
+They had been friends since 1997, and co-starred together for the first time years later in the film Love Me If You Dare (2003), and later in The Last Flight (2009), Rock'n Roll (2017), and Asterix & Obelix: The Middle Kingdom (2023); and Canet directed Cotillard in Little White Lies (2010), Blood Ties (2013), Little White Lies 2 (2019), Asterix & Obelix: The Middle Kingdom (2023), and Karma (2026).
+They never got married.
+Though in 2010 Cotillard started wearing a diamond solitaire on her left hand — a present from Canet — they were not engaged either.
+In 2014, Cotillard denied being married to Canet, referring to him as "my boyfriend" in interviews.
 In 2011, they had their first child, a son, Marcel, and in 2017, their second child, a daughter, Louise was born.
+On 27 June 2025, Cotillard and Canet announced their separation in a joint statement to French news agency Agence France-Presse, saying that they made the separation public "to avoid all speculation, rumors and risky interpretations," and that they decided to separate after 18 years together by "mutual agreement" and with "mutual goodwill".